 On the LWC side, most base components perform their own client-side validations.
 For example, lightning-record-form respects system-level requiredness, but not page-level requiredness.
 For your custom components, you can build your own validation mechanisms.

 Fields that require users to input data should appear early in your forms.
 Whenever possible, validate user inputs on the client side before forms are submitted.
-For more best practices on streamlining your forms, see the forms guidance in the Engaging section of Salesforce Well-Architected.
+For more best practices on streamlining your forms, see the forms guidance in Salesforce Well-Architected - Engaging.

 *Requires Apex